H. R. Giger: Personal life

 Giger had a relationship with Swiss actress Li Tobler until she died by suicide in 1975.
 Tobler's image appears in many of his paintings.
 He married Mia Bonzanigo in 1979; they divorced a year and a half later.

 Giger lived and worked in Zürich with his second wife, Carmen Maria Scheifele Giger, who is the director of the H. R. Giger Museum.

 On 12 May 2014, Giger died in a Zürich hospital after suffering injuries from a fall.

 Style

 Giger started with small ink drawings before progressing to oil paintings.
 For most of his career, he worked predominantly in airbrush, creating monochromatic canvasses depicting surreal, nightmarish dreamscapes.
 He also worked with pastels, markers and ink.

-Giger's most distinctive stylistic innovation was that of a representation of human bodies and machines in cold, interconnected relationships, which he described as "biomechanical".
+Giger's most distinctive surrealist innovation was that of a representation of human bodies and machines in cold, interconnected relationships, which he described as "biomechanical".
 His main influences were painters Dado, Ernst Fuchs, and Salvador Dalí.
 He was introduced to Dali by painter Robert Venosa.
 Giger was also influenced by Polish sculptor Stanislaw Szukalski, and by painters Austin Osman Spare and Mati Klarwein, and was a personal friend of Timothy Leary.
 He studied interior and industrial design at the School of Commercial Art in Zurich from 1962 to 1965, and made his first paintings as art therapy.